 - Sustainability in Japan, with emphasis on how the society simultaneously draws on its past cultural achievements to prepare for the future

 As a scholar, I have been the recipient of various fellowships including those from the Japan Foundation Center for Global Partnership, the Asian Cultural Council (a Rockefeller Brothers Fund), the Fulbright Program, and the National Endowment for the Humanities.
 My scholarly research focuses mainly on Japanese art, but I began my graduate school studies in Asian art with an emphasis on Chinese art history and studied Chinese language prior to learning Japanese.
 My ongoing scholarly research focuses on Japanese arts, aesthetics, and design from the 17th century to the present, and the connoisseurship and collecting of Chinese and Korean art in Japan.
-My publications include essays in museum catalogues, encyclopedias, multi-authored scholarly books, scholarly journals, and three books: Tea of the Sages, the Art of Sencha (1998), Faith and Power in Japanese Buddhist Art: 1600-2005 (2007), and Japanese Design: Art, Aesthetics, & Culture (forthcoming, Tuttle Publishing, September 2014).
+My publications include essays in museum catalogues, encyclopedias, multi-authored scholarly books, scholarly journals, and three books: Tea of the Sages, the Art of Sencha (1998), Faith and Power in Japanese Buddhist Art: 1600-2005 (2007), and Japanese Design: Art, Aesthetics, & Culture (Tuttle Publishing, 2014).
 I have two current research projects.
 One focuses on one of the WWII “Monuments Men,” Langdon Warner, and his acquisitions of Japanese art for the Nelson-Atkins Museum of Art.
 The other explores the iconoclastic art of contemporary Japanese artists inspired by Buddhism.

 DOWNLOAD MY 2-PAGE RESUME HERE APPRAISAL CV